Free Daily Headlines

 Set your text size: A A A

-Early voting to begin in Fletcher, Etowah and Edneyville
+Early voting starts today in Fletcher, Etowah and Edneyville

 “Personally, I am very disturbed about this.
-I find it absolutely reprehensible,” Clay Eddleman, the chairman of the county’s Board of Elections, said of the legislature’s decision to require the expansion of early voting in Henderson County and certain other counties impacted by Hurricane Helene.
+I find it absolutely reprehensible,” Clay Eddleman, the chairman of the county’s Board of Elections, said of the Legislature’s decision to force Henderson and other counties to add voting sites.
 “We have a system that is working.
 Why mess with it?”

-Eddleman also questioned whether there might have been ulterior motives in state lawmakers’ decision to pass a bill on Thursday that requires certain counties to operate at least one early voting site for every 30,000 registered voters.
-He said he does not intend to serve another term as chairman of the election’s board once his current term expires over the summer.
+During a special called meeting of the board last week, Eddleman also questioned whether there might have been ulterior motives in state lawmakers’ decision to pass a bill last week that requires mountain counties devastated by Hurricane Helene to operate at least one early voting site for every 30,000 registered voters.
+He added that he does not intend to serve another term as chairman of the election’s board once his current term expires next summer.

 The General Assembly passed Senate Bill 132, titled "An Act to Require or Authorize the Addition of Early Voting Sites in Certain Counties for the November 2024 Election," on Thursday afternoon.

-Eddleman suggested the board meet the bill’s requirement to expand early voting by opening early voting sites in Fletcher, Flat Rock and Etowah.
-Those locations were previously used as early voting sites before the board decided this year to reduce the number of early voting sites from four to one.
+Eddleman suggested the board meet the bill’s requirement to expand early voting by opening early voting sites in Fletcher, Flat Rock and Etowah, three locations previously used in primary and general elections.

-But Board Member Debbie Dante said she thought the Justice Academy in Edneyville would be a better location for early voting than the site in Flat Rock because Flat Rock is close to the voting site at the Board of Elections.
-A location in Edneyville near Bat Cave and Gerton where the hurricane hit hard would also be a good idea, she said.
+But Republican board member Debbie Dante said the Justice Academy in Edneyville would be a better location for early voting than Flat Rock Village Hall because Flat Rock is close to the voting site at the Board of Elections.
+A site in Edneyville near Bat Cave and Gerton, where the hurricane hit hard, would also be a good idea, she added.

 After a split vote on moving the Flat Rock site to Edneyville, the board voted unanimously to make the Justice Academy in Edneyville an early voting location.

-Earlier this month the Board of Elections also passed a resolution to move the Bat Cave polling location from the Bat Cave Fire Department to the Justice Academy off U.S. 64 and to Gerton Fire Dept at 4975 Gerton Hwy.
+Earlier this month the Board of Elections moved the Bat Cave polling location from the Bat Cave Fire Department to the Justice Academy and to Gerton Fire Department at 4975 Gerton Highway.
 The move was made because of the damage caused by Hurricane Helene to the Bat Cave Fire Department.

-In response to a board member’s question about how elections workers will accomplish opening additional voting sites, Heatherly said she does not plan to pull resources from the current location at the Board of Elections to the sites added on Friday.
+In response to a board member’s question about how the staff would handle additional early voting sites, Heatherly said she did not plan to shift resources from the current location at the Board of Elections to the new ones.

-“We will be doing the bare minimum,” she said of the additional sites.
+“We will be doing the bare minimum” at the three new sites, she said.
 “Will there be lines?
 Yes.”

 But she said the short wait at the Board of Elections will not change because no people or machines will be moved to the other locations.